Working while studying

 Immigration in General

-Newfoundland and Labrador is actively trying to incentivize international students to study and stay in Newfoundland and Labrador.
-With such comes a number of programs to help you immigrate to NL.
+Newfoundland and Labrador is actively working to incentivize international students to study and stay in the province.
+A number of programs exist to help you make the transition from student to permanent resident.

 International Graduate Stream for Immigration

-The most standard way how international students get Permanent Residency in Canada is by going through the International Graduate Stream.
-Below is a list of things to keep in mind if you want to immigrate to Canada through this program.
+The most standard pathway for international students to achieve Permanent Residency in Canada is through the International Graduate Stream.
+Below is a checklist of requirements:

 1. Have completed at least half of your studies in Canada and have graduated from an eligible publicly funded Canadian university or college